Noah J. Springer, PhD

 - UCB – Journalism and Mass Communication online course.
 “History of Documentary,” (assistant to Kathleen Ryan).
 Summer 2013.

 - SIUC – Department of Cinema and Photography.
 “Introduction to Film History & Analysis,” (assistant to Jyotsna Kapur).
 Spring 2010-Spring 2011.

 - SIUC – Department of Cinema and Photography: “Film Theory and Criticism,” (assistant to Susan Felleman).
 Spring 2010.

 - James Anderson and Noah J. Springer (2018).
 “Zapatismo as a Resonant Public Pedagogy.”
 Latin American Perspectives.

-- Kathleen M. Ryan, Noah J. Springer, Deborah A. Macey, and Mary Erickson, co-editors (2016).
-Friends, Lovers, Co-Workers, and Community: Everything I know About Relationships I Learned from Television F. Lanham, MD: Lexington Books.
+- Kathleen M. Ryan, Noah J. Springer, Deborah A. Macey, and Mary Erickson, co-editors (Rowman & Littlefield, 2016).
+Friends, Lovers, Co-Workers, and Community: Everything I Know About Relationships I Learned from Television

-- Kathleen M. Ryan, Deborah A. Macey, and Noah J. Springer, co-editors (2014).
+- Kathleen M. Ryan, Deborah A. Macey, and Noah J. Springer, co-editors (Rowman & Littlefield, 2014).
 How Television Shapes Our Worldview: Media Representations of Social Trends and Change.
-Lanham, MD: Lexington Books.